softeng-feup/open-cx-jakepaulers/docs/README.md

   Given I am near 3 talk rooms
   When a new talk is created near me
   And I check the talks list
-  Then I expect too see 4 confereces
+  Then I expect too see 4 talks
 ```

 **Value and effort**